athornton/JupyterCon-2018-talk/talk.rst

 JupyterHub + JupyterLab + Kubernetes
 ====================================
 * JupyterLab: the UX is much better than the classic notebook.
-  Multiple panes within a single broswer tab, including terminal sessions, is a tremendous feature, giving users basically an IDE.
+  Multiple panes within a single browser tab, including terminal sessions, is a tremendous feature, giving users basically an IDE.
 * JupyterHub: the obvious choice for access control and resource allocation brokering.
 Authenticator and Spawner subclasses let us